Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 | 6           | shark       | shark       | shark | shark     |         0.00 |        0.00 |
 | 8           | dog         | leash       | Dog   | leash     |         0.68 |        0.50 |

-<br> <br> <br> \#
+<br> <br> <br>

-<span style="color: #8B0000; font-size: 1.1em; font-weight: bold;">Data
+# <span style="color: #8B0000; font-size: 1.1em; font-weight: bold;">Data Visualization Options for Semantic Networks</span>

-Visualization Options for Semantic Networks</span> Choose your visualization option based on the nature of your data.
+Choose your visualization option based on the nature of your data.
 An temporally ordered text such as a story can be plotted like a time series.
 This would not make sense for Unordered lists (bags-of-words).
 However, with word lists you might be interested in using scaling procedures to find latent structure or similarities. `SemanticDistance` has two options for computing clustering and network properties for a vector of words, i.e., hierarchical clustering and simple network visualization.
 The function also returns a square matrix with all pairwise semantic distance values for a word list. <br>

 ## Hierarchical Cluster Dendrogram

+## `wordlist_to_network`

 Produces a dendogram from a vector of words.
 First pulls words, then creates a square matrix with cosine distances for all possible word